 What are the Symptoms of Such Projects?

-In retrospect, there are exactly two symptoms: the start of production is delayed and/or the budget is massively exceeded.
+In retrospect, there we see exactly two symptoms: the start of production is delayed and/or the budget is massively exceeded.
 Are there any indicators beforehand by which these projects can be recognized at an early stage?

 - Watermelon reporting: The traffic lights in project reporting are all green, but unfortunately red on the inside.
 This means that every project participant knows better about the problems of the project than the management, than the boss.